 But, they are easier to use than the regular ones.
 Then they are quieter and much more powerful.
 If money isn’t a problem, don’t think.
 But, if you don’t need a drill for some big projects, choose brushed.
 In this case, it will be enough.

 A short history of brushless cordless drills

 A century ago Black + Decker invented the first portable electric drill that one man could use.
 The first portable drill was composed in 1916.
 Electric drills were used before, but they were huge and stationary and mostly used in factories.

 The discovery of an electric portable drill was a real breakthrough.
 Over the years, all manufacturers, besides Black + Decker, such as Bosch, Milwaukee and others worked on the improvement of these drills.
 They were getting more powerful but smaller, handier and easier to use.

 Manufacturers worked also on batteries improvement.
 They were made long-lasting, durable rechargeable.
 Everything was changing rapidly.
 Bosch introduced the first cordless drill in 1978.

-Eventually, in 2004, Makita developed brushless motor for the defense and aerospace industry.
-In 2009, this company introduced brushless cordless impact driver.
+Eventually, in 2004, Makita developed a brushless motor for the defense and aerospace industry.
+In 2009, this company introduced a brushless cordless impact driver.

 Anatomy of a Cordless Drill